Tips for finding affordable commercial property insurance

 - Replacing your scorched equipment (refrigerators, computers, copiers, printers, etc.)

-- Replacing furnishings and fixtures (carpets and lighting)
+- Replacing furnishings and fixtures (such as carpets and lighting)

 - Replacing your inventory (products you sell)